chrisallenlane/watchtower/README.md

 - Be prepared to be patient, because it can take a long time to mirror a large website
-- `Watchtower` will not be able to see as "deeply" into an application scanned remotely, because it will not be able to read the application's underlying source (PHP, ASP, etc.)
+- `Watchtower` will not be able to see as "deeply" into an application scanned remotely, because it will not have access to the application's underlying source (PHP, ASP, etc.)

 Thus, scanning locally is strongly preferred to scanning remotely, if